Best Sunscreens for Acne-Prone Skin in 2026: Dermatologist-Approved Picks

 Pros:

-- Patented DNA Repairsomes reverse existing sun damage
+- Patented DNA Repairsomes address existing sun damage

 Cons:

-- May be too lightweight for very dry skin
+- Too lightweight for dry or very dry skin

 | Feature | La Roche-Posay | EltaMD UV Clear | Colorescience | SkinMedica | CeraVe | COSRX | Avène | ISDIN |